TheFoundry-Modo/UnrealPlugin/README.md

 Fix cook failure when packaging projects on Windows.
 Fix name conversion, no more illegal characters.
 Fix relative path issue.
+Make the importer be able to load all supported texture formats.
+Remove name prefix from imported textures.
 Other minor bug fixes.

 <br>Release Note 2016/5/17</br>